2020s in military history: Syria

 In early 2020, the Syrian Civil War flared up, with massive fighting between Syrian government forces and rebel groups in northwestern Syria.
 In March 2020, Syria claimed that a number of its soldiers had been killed in Turkish attacks.
 Turkey warned that millions of migrants might head for the EU.
 Greece suspended all asylum applications.

 In May 2020, Special UN Envoy Geir Pedersen said that warring factions had indicated some willingness to have new peace talks.

 Fighting in the Syrian Civil War continued around the areas of Idlib and Aleppo in northwestern Syria.

 Turkey

 In January 2020, Turkey announced it had sent troops to Libya in order to support the National Transitional Council in the Libyan Civil War, but that they would be in non-combat duties.
 In March 2020, Turkey started a military offensive against the Syrian Armed Forces as part of its intervention in the Syrian Civil War.
-Turkey also supported the Azerbaijani side in the 2020 Nagorno-Karabakh war by supplying it with Syrian mercenaries and drones.
+Turkey also supported the Azerbaijani side in the Second Nagorno-Karabakh War by supplying it with Syrian mercenaries and drones.

 Europe

+Croatia

+Croatia reintroduced conscription in 2025, becoming the 10th NATO country to do so.